Water Supply for Building Permits and Subdivision Approvals

 - Documentation from the Washington State Department of Ecology ("Ecology") of an issued water right permit for uninterruptible potable water with adequate capacity to serve the proposed development.
 (Note: An application for a water right is not acceptable proof of adequate potable water); or

 - Documentation of an adjudicated water right for uninterruptible potable water with adequate capacity to serve the proposed development (this would be very unusual); or

-- Documentation from the Snohomish Health District (likely to be engineered drawings) approving an alternative potable water source, other than a permit exempt well; or
+- Documentation from the Snohomish County Health Department (likely to be engineered drawings) approving an alternative potable water source, other than a permit exempt well; or

 - Declaration of intent to use a permit-exempt well.
-This could be verbal or written confirmation, or may be a ‘start card’ from Ecology, or a well log from the Health District.
-Permit exempt wells are now regulated differently depending upon which Water Resource Inventory Area (WRIA) the well will be located in.
+This could be a verbal or written confirmation, a ‘start card’ from Ecology, or a well log from the Health Department.
+In addition to requirements regulated by Ecology and the Snohomish County Health Department which continue to apply, permit exempt wells are now regulated differently by the county depending upon which Water Resource Inventory Area (WRIA) the well will be located in.
 See details below:

 WRIA-specific requirements for permit exempt wells (Find your WRIA)

 WRIA 3 or WRIA 4 (Upper and Lower Skagit, includes Carpenter/Fisher Basin) (WAC 173-503) – A mitigation plan approved by Snohomish County will be required prior to issuance of county permits.

 - Comply with the water usage limits established in the in-stream flow rule (WAC 173-505-090), generally limited to less than 5,000 gallons per day annual average.
 (Note: Water meters are not required); and